Tennis: Italian Open Results - UrduPoint

 Tennis: Italian Open Results

-Results on Friday from the ATP/WTA Italian Open in Rome (x denotes seeding, players representing Russia and Belarus are banned from competing under the name or flag of their countries)
+Results on Saturday from the ATP/WTA Italian Open in Rome (x denotes seeding, players representing Russia and Belarus are banned from competing under the name or flag of their countries

-Rome, (APP - UrduPoint / Pakistan Point News - 19th May, 2023 ) :results on Friday from the ATP/WTA Italian Open in Rome (x denotes seeding, players representing Russia and Belarus are banned from competing under the name or flag of their countries): WomenSemi-finalsAnhelina Kalinina (UKR x30) bt Veronika Kudermetova (x11) 7-5, 5-7, 6-2
+Rome, (APP - UrduPoint / Pakistan Point News - 20th May, 2023 ) :results on Saturday from the ATP/WTA Italian Open in Rome (x denotes seeding, players representing Russia and Belarus are banned from competing under the name or flag of their countries): MenSemi-finalsHolger Rune (DEN x7) bt Casper Ruud (NOR x4) 6-7 (2/7), 6-4, 6-2